insightsengineering/uniCATE/paper/paper.md

 ## Acknowledgements

-PB gratefully acknowledges the support of the Fonds de recherche du Qu\'{e}bec - Nature et technologies and the Natural Sciences and Engineering Research Council of Canada.
+PB gratefully acknowledges the support of the Fonds de recherche du Québec - Nature et technologies and the Natural Sciences and Engineering Research Council of Canada.